anharathoi/mealbuddy/README.md

 ### **Describe the network infrastructure the App may be based on.**

-The network infrustructure uses a WEBrick server and PostgreSQL database hosted on Heroku and AWS.
+The network infrustructure uses a PUMA server and PostgreSQL database hosted on Heroku and AWS.

 ---
 ### **Identify and describe the software to be used in your App.**

-The software used is Ruby, Ruby on Rails, CSS, HTML
+The software used is Ruby, Ruby on Rails, CSS and HTML.

 ---
 ### **Identify the database to be used in your App and provide a justification for your choice.**

 The database used in the app is PostgreSQL.
+The reason we chose it is because:
+- it's open-source,

-The reason we chose that database is because it's open-source, we were already familiar with it, and it is recommended by Heroku.
-It also enforces datatypes (will throw an error if discrepancy), supports unique IDs as primary keys in rails, and can be programed inside of Ruby.
+-  we were already familiar with it,
+-  it is recommended by Heroku
+-  it enforces datatypes (will throw an error if discrepancy)
+-  it supports unique IDs as primary keys in railsm, and
+-  it can be programed inside of Ruby.

 ___
 ### **Identify and describe the production database setup (i.e. postgres instance).**

 The app uses three models in Rails that connect the app to the PostgreSQL database.
 These are meal, order and user.
 The controller in Rails directs the model to access the respective Postgres table of data.
-Have accessed the data, the controller then applies this to the view of the appropriate web page.
+Having accessed the data, the controller then applies this to the view of the appropriate web page.

 ---
 ### **Describe the architecture of your App.**

 The app uses the MVC architecture pattern, whereby:
-- the model enables access and modification to the data held on the database;
+- the model enables access and modification to the data held on the database,
-- the view is the output representaion of the data that has been accessed; and,
+- the view is the output representaion of the data that has been accessed, and
 - the controller reacts to the user input and directs the model or view as appropriate.
 ---
 ### **Explain the different high-level components (abstractions) in your App.**